General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 16.2 In such a case, the following clause 17 shall apply with regard to any claim for damages by the PURCHASER and the exclusion of further liability.
 In addition, the claim for damages shall be limited to 3 % (three percent) of the contract price of the deliveries and services for which the withdrawal is made.

-17. exclusion of any further liability of SCHMID
+17. Exclusion of any further liability of SCHMID

 17.2 Under no circumstances shall the PURCHASER be entitled to claim compensation for damage that has not occurred to the delivery item itself, such as loss of production, loss of use, costs for substitute fuels and emergency heating, loss of orders, loss of profit or other direct or indirect damage.
 This exclusion of liability does not apply to unlawful intent or gross negligence on the part of SCHMID.
 Furthermore, this exclusion of liability shall not apply insofar as it conflicts with mandatory law.

-18.2 The CUSTOMER undertakes to take out the necessary insurance for all risks arising in connection with this contract and the operation of the system (e.g. public liability, insurance against claims arising from product liability or product safety, property insurance, etc.).
-In particular, the PURCHASER undertakes to ensure that all third-party claims that may arise from the operation of the system are covered by its insurance.
-If a claim is made against SCHMID by a third party for damage arising from the operation of the system, the CUSTOMER shall indemnify SCHMID against this claim, shall – if desired by SCHMID – enter into the process of defending the claim itself and shall bear all costs arising from this.
+18.1 If persons are injured or property of third parties is damaged due to acts or omissions of the CUSTOMER or his auxiliary personnel and if a claim is made against SCHMID for this reason, SCHMID shall be entitled to take recourse against the CUSTOMER.
+18.2 The CUSTOMER undertakes to take out the necessary insurance for all risks arising in connection with this contract and the operation of the plant (e.g. public liability insurance, insurance against claims arising from product liability or product safety, property insurance, etc.).
+In particular, the CUSTOMER undertakes to ensure that all claims by third parties that may arise from the operation of the plant are